vinaykhilare9/Netflix-Data-Exploration-and-Visualisation/README.md

 4. The United States produces the most number of Movies and TV shows

-5. In the United States Drama, comedies, and documentaries are a popular genre
+5. In the United States Drama, comedies, and documentaries are popular genre

 6. The US, UK, and India are popular content-creator nations on Netflix